azoth-lang/azoth.language.reference/src/namespaces.md

 namespace example2
 {
-    using system.collections; // Without this, references to List[T] would search up to the global namespace and be ambiguous.
+    using azoth.collections; // Without this, references to List[T] would search up to the global namespace and be ambiguous.

 }
 ```